-Professional photographers from Sure Shot Photography will take formal pictures of each graduate as he or she receives their diploma and also as each graduate leaves the stage.
+Professional photographers from will take formal pictures of each graduate as he or she receives their diploma and also as each graduate leaves the stage.
 They will contact you a few weeks after the ceremony with proofs and offer you the opportunity to purchase your pictures.
-If you are not contacted by Sure Shot Photography, please contact the Registrar’s Office.
+If you are not contacted during the following month, please contact the Registrar’s Office.

-If your family or friends want to take their own pictures, President Rossbacher, the Commencement speaker, and Regent Potts will be available in the gym with the University Mace after the ceremony.
+If your family or friends want to take their own pictures, President Rossbacher, and the Commencement speaker will be available in the gym with the University Mace after the ceremony.
 There will also be ample opportunity to take pictures of graduates with family, friends, and some faculty members after the ceremony.

 Caps, gowns, rings, and invitations are available in the Barnes & Noble bookstore on campus and online at www.herffjones.com/college/spsu.
+You will be notified by SPSU email to order your cap and gown approximately two months before graduation.
 You must have a cap and gown to participate in the ceremony.
 Check that you have a cap, gown, and tassel as soon as you have picked up your regalia.